Key Filler-Corn Bills Pass General Assembly and Await Governor's Signature

 Allowing Women to Purchase a Year's Supply of Birth Control, Preventing Sexual Assault, Advocacy for Children with Disabilities, Promoting Suicide Prevention, Curbing Bullying in Schools, and Promoting Workforce Development, among priorities that passed Virginia’s House and Senate.

 Springfield, VA – During a very productive legislative session, many key priorities championed by Delegate Eileen Filler-Corn (D-Springfield) passed the Virginia House and Senate this year and made their way to Governor Terry McAuliffe for his signature, including:

-Teaching High School Students about Safe Relationships: Filler-Corn’s bipartisan bill, HB 659 requires any high school family life education curriculum offered by a local school division to incorporate age-appropriate elements of effective and evidence-based programs on the prevention of dating violence, domestic abuse, sexual harassment, and sexual violence.
-By teaching high school students about safe relationships, this law has the potential to curb sexual assaults before they even happen.
+Teaching Consent in High School: Filler-Corn’s bill, HB 2257, which will codify that the law and meaning of consent education may be taught in high school family life education also passed the House and Senate.
+This builds upon Filler-Corn’s legislation from 2016(now a law), which requires any high school family life education curriculum offered by a local school division to incorporate age-appropriate elements of effective and evidence-based programs on the prevention of dating violence, domestic abuse, sexual harassment, and sexual violence.

-“My priorities center around protecting our families, strengthening our education system, improving our quality of life in Virginia and helping our small businesses compete,” said Filler-Corn.
-“I know we can make Virginia an even better place to raise a family and start a business by maintaining our world-class public schools, providing safe child care, universities where our students feel secure, helping our seniors and people with disabilities and cutting red tape so we can help more businesses get off the ground.”
+“My priorities center around protecting our families, strengthening our education system, improving our quality of life in Virginia and ensuring that our workforce is ready and able to compete,” said Filler-Corn.
+“I know we can make Virginia an even better place to raise a family and start a business by maintaining our world-class public schools, making sure our students feel secure in high school and beyond, helping people with disabilities and ensuring that Virginians fill the many jobs created in the New Virginia Economy.”